 Page 217.
-Replace the penultimate sentence in the \\Editors' Note with the following text:
+Replace the last 2 sentences in Editors' Note with the following text:

 Parties or their counsel can conduct preliminary searches on the Trademark Office's Trademark Search database located at https://tmsearch.uspto.gov/search/search-information, proprietary databases and search engines such as Google.
+If a proposed mark is not knocked out, a full availability search can be ordered from a searching company.